 Any move or trope listed on Grandfather Clause

 is likely a Signature Move, as well.
-See also Everyone Has A Special Move
+When most of the cast has one it's Everyone Has A Special Move

 .
 Compare Fighting Fingerprint